MirolimMajidov/AspNetCore.WebSocket.RESTfulAPI/README.md

 }
 ```
  The controller name must be start from `{NameController}Controller` and it should have constructor parameters for `WebSocketHub`, `WSUserInfo` and `ILogger`: <br/>
 `WebSocketHub` - This is will be use for sending data by notification to another needed users or for getting acces to the WebSocketManager to get all active client with users data.
-It can be sub class of WebSocketHub if you want to override (See example from AspNetCore.WebSocket.RESTfullAPI.JWT project to override).<br/>
+It can be sub class of WebSocketHub if you want to override (See example from AspNetCore.WebSocket.RESTfulAPI.JWT project to override).<br/>
 `WSUserInfo` - To get needed user info which we attach on creating Web socket.
-It can be sub class of WSUserInfo if you want to override user data and add some other user information to this parameter (See example from AspNetCore.WebSocket.RESTfullAPI.JWT project to create sub class and to use it).<br/>
+It can be sub class of WSUserInfo if you want to override user data and add some other user information to this parameter (See example from AspNetCore.WebSocket.RESTfulAPI.JWT project to create sub class and to use it).<br/>
 `ILogger` - This is just for adding logg if it's needed.

 Example to create API: